-All organizations - businesses, nonprofit groups, and government agencies - need people who can manage resources effectively and efficiently.
-The Management major prepares students to lead and coordinate people, activities, and systems to achieve organizational goals through focusing on the critical functions of managers: planning, organizing, controlling, and directing.
+All businesses, as well as nonprofit and government entities, need graduates who can manage effectively and efficiently.
+The Management major prepares students to lead and coordinate people, resources, activities and systems to achieve organizational goals.
+The program focuses on the critical functions of managers: planning, organizing, controlling, and directing.

-There is no typical career path for management majors.
+Management graduates pursue varied career paths.
 The knowledge and skills developed through the major provide students career flexibility.
-Finding an entry level position immediately after college requires management majors to start career planning early by identifying their own strengths and career criteria and researching opportunities that meet those needs.
-Internships are an excellent way to explore those opportunities.
+Finding an entry-level position immediately after college is best achieved when Management majors start career planning early and identify their own strengths and career criteria, and then research aligning career options.
+Internships are an excellent way to explore those career directions.

 The School of Business Management Major offers three concentrations:

-The School of Business recently received notification from The Society for Human Resource Management (SHRM) that its Bachelor of Science in Management with a concentration in Human Resource Management degree program continues to fully align with the SHRM HR curriculum guidelines.
-This recognition continues through December, 2014, and it reflects the quality and thoroughness of EIU's HR degree program.
-The program prepares students to practice HR in a variety of sectors such as for-profit, nonprofit, government, or private organizations.
-Students can be confident that their degree will place them in a position to excel when they enter their future careers in Human Resource Management.
+The Bachelor of Science in Management with a concentration in Human Resource Management degree program fully aligns with The Society for Human Resource Management (SHRM) curriculum guidelines.
+This recognition reflects the quality and thoroughness of EIU's HR degree program.
+The program prepares students to practice HR in a variety of sectors such as businesses, nonprofits, and government.
+Students can be confident that their degree will place them in a position to excel when they enter their careers in Human Resource Management.

-SHRM established these guidelines for university programs in 2005.
+SHRM established HRM guidelines for university programs in 2005.
 EIU was one of the first 100 programs to be recognized for meeting the professional education needs in a systematic program according to SHRM guidelines.
-EIU’s School of Business was asked to review its HR curriculum and renew our alignment this spring.
 This recognition provides our program, potential students, employers, and graduates with an external validation of the rigor of our curriculum in meeting professional and national standards and expectations for Human Resource Management.